internetcowboy/grunt-slick-localization/README.md

 This project will combine html files with json data models.
 Once combined, it will output directories with all templates within them.

 This plugin is used in combination with the assemble plugin.
-Assenmble takes handlebar templates and code and generates html files.
+Assemble takes handlebar templates and code and generates html files.
 Handlebars uses a format that looks like {{ sometag }} .
 Since we need to use assemble first we need to put our localized strings in the html in a different way.
 Thus, you will see below the templates string usage of [[ sometag ]] .
+You must also have the dependency of the 'grunt-string-replace' plugin or this entire thing is pretty useless.

 ##Example of json template in directory 'localization_data':